Kaikina/Kaikina/README.md

 Back-end Developer
 ------------------

 I've started learning development during my teenager years by creating private videogame servers.
 It's all naturally that I continued development by doing a BTEC and a Bachelor (Web development & IoT).
 I worked 1 year for an online gift-card startup (Java Spring Boot/Angular + AWS devOps/Wordpress) and 1 year for a digital agency that makes websites for public organizations.
-I'm currently working for a retail organization (Prestashop).
+1 year for a retail organization, working on their PrestaShop websites.
+I'm currently working for a digital agency realizing PrestaShop websites.

 *   🌍  I'm based in Lyon, France
 *   ✉️  You can contact me at [girou.tom@gmail.com](mailto:girou.tom@gmail.com)